Klose-dev/STUDYNOW/README.md

 This UI created using ReactJS and it use some API requests to communicate with backend.

-First version of this project is created using HTML, CSS & JS which is available [here](https://github.com/Super7000/Time_Table_Designer)

 Backend Code is created using Java.
 It use genetic algorithm to create a time table and uses a Browser Compoent to show

 **Step 2:**